Deadfall Adventures

 Deadfall Adventures is an action-adventure video game developed by The Farm 51 and published by Nordic Games.
 Deadfall Adventures was released on November 15, 2013, for Windows and Xbox 360, and on October 28, 2014, for PlayStation 3 under the name of Deadfall Adventures: Heart of Atlantis.
 The game is set in the universe of the Allan Quatermain series, created by H. Rider Haggard.

 Gameplay

-Deadfall Adventures is a first person action-adventure video game that takes place during World War II.
+Deadfall Adventures is a first person action-adventure video game that takes place before World War II.
 The protagonist, James Lee Quatermain, is a treasure hunter who fights Nazi soldiers and supernatural enemies through various environments like Egypt, the Arctic, and Mayan ruins.
 He has a compass that helps him find hidden treasures that improve his stats.
-He uses Allan Quartermain's notebook to solve puzzles and overcome traps, and a flashlight to travel in dark areas and fend off supernatural enemies like mummies.
+He uses Allan Quatermain's notebook to solve puzzles and overcome traps, and a flashlight to travel in dark areas and fend off supernatural enemies like mummies.
 He can use various weapons like revolvers, shotguns and a knife for melee combat.